 Tabling; Vote to strike text from the policy included from Risk Management that states the different ways to report.
 This would remove future issues where text from Risk Management changes without the knowledge of the UPC, causing the UPC to have to “chase” these changes.

-Recommendation from Alice Maginnis
+Recommendation from Alice Maginnis striking the text related to “Hosting Minors for Overnight Visits”.

 Discussion and review of 3.3.12 A. Appendix to Code of Ethics - Faculty Responsibilities to Students